Hyperthyroidism, or overactive thyroid, happens when the thyroid gland produces too much hormone. This has impacts throughout the body.

 - infertility and a loss of interest in sex

-- nails become loose
+- nails becoming loose

-- accelerated heartbeat, sometimes with palpitations
+- a faster heartbeat, sometimes with palpitations

 - redness on the palms of hands

 - trembling hands and shakiness